gabrieltwallin/gabrieltwallin.github.io/_pages/about.md

 If you are a student interested in pursuing a PhD under my supervision, please feel free to send me an [email](mailto:g.wallin@lancaster.ac.uk).

 ## News
+* September, 2025: Attending the RSS conference in Edinburgh, and the CLADAG conference in Naples.
 * August, 2025: Seeking postdoc for project funded by Duolingo.
 See [here](https://hr-jobs.lancaster.ac.uk/Vacancy.aspx?ref=0627-25).
 * August, 2025: Receiving Invitational Fellowship from the Japan Society for the Promotion of Science.
 Will spend fellowship period at the University of Tokyo during spring 2026.
 * July, 2025: Receiving the Best Reviewer Award from the Psychometric Society for their journal Psychometrika.